 Administrators have the ability to restrict user access to help eliminate buddy punching, time theft and unauthorized overtime.
 In Pro and Network editions, user permissions are located in the Display Group settings.

 Buddy punching is when one employee punches the clock for another.
 The simplest way to prevent buddy punching is to require passwords for time clock use.
-The In & Out Board allows passwords to be optional, but the PIN and Passcode interfaces require user passwords.
 Review the Creating Passwords article to find out more about creating and controlling passwords.

 Note: An additional level of security is to use a barcode reader in tandem with the PIN or Passcode interface.